 A lunar eclipse caused by the Moon going inside Earth’s shadow and getting deprived of sunlight.
-Because of Rayleigh Scattering, the same mechanisms that give sunrises and sunsets the colorful appearances on Earth, the red and orange light from the Sun gets refracted by Earth’s atmosphere, and gets projected on the face of our moon during lunar eclipses, which is why we often have the “blood moon” appearance.
-One cool way to think about it is to consider the refracted light is every sunrise and sunset happening on Earth being projected on the Moon!
+Because of Rayleigh Scattering, the same mechanisms that give sunrises and sunsets the colorful appearances on Earth, the red and orange light from the Sun gets refracted by Earth’s atmosphere, and gets projected on the face of our moon during lunar eclipses, which is why we often have the “blood moon” appearance – hence the nickname.

 The Ancient Greeks were the ones who figured out the moon was going behind Earth and entering Earth’s shadow, and because they saw that Earth’s shadow was round, that made them conclude the earth was in fact round and shaped like a sphere!